-The two types of highways-interstate and US/state should be treated differently in terms of developing corridor overlay planning, design standards and permitted uses.
+The two types of highways-interstate and US/state should be treated differently in terms of developing corridor overlay planning and design standards and in terms of the uses that are permitted.

-Currently, large-scale retail, especially "big-box" stores, industrial and distribution center development in the City are concentrated along I-95, especially at interchanges 53 and 57.
+Currently, large-scale retail, especially "big-box" stores, and industrial and distribution center development in the City are concentrated along I-95, especially at interchanges 53 and 57.

+Retail development is not the only alternative possible.
 Interstate interchanges must be evaluated as to their highest and best use in terms of Walterboro's long-term economic well-being.
 Retail, industrial, and tourism-related development at I-95 interchanges must be planned to maximize both short-term and long-term economic development benefits.
 While there is a necessity for tourism related jobs, which are generally lower paying, it is desirable to make provisions along the interstate for higher paying distribution, industrial, and logistics employment.